Thriving in a"New Normal" World

 In the world of business, digital business transformation is the fastest and most effective route to adaptability.
 Since 2010, DX has been increasingly embraced by for-profit organizations throughout the world.
 Today nearly 25% of large international nonprofits are beginning their DX journey through a mixture of internal operational redesign and re-imagining their constituent journey for donors and beneficiaries.
 These nonprofits are seeking to dramatically increase mission impact (at least 10X) while also achieving levels of fundraising results and operational performance that are far more efficient (10% to 40%).
 While this may appear to be impossible on the surface, DX indeed makes this dramatic transformation possible.
 For a nonprofit, improving efficiency is even more important due to the scarcity of time and resources and the need to reduce stress on its staff.

+So why would I embark on digital business transformation for my nonprofit?
+Non profits are definitely not immune from the effects of our accelerating world with complex interconnections.
+If we really hope to achieve greater good through greater program impact, scale, and donor support; we have no choice to evolve.
 The good news is that DX does not need to be massive undertaking in all areas of a nonprofit at the same time.
 You can start with fundraising, field programs, back office operations or a cross-functional initiative and a single high performing team.
+By starting small and thinking big, any thing is possible.

 To be successful, DX requires executive support across key areas of the organization.
 While DX is often cited as a strategic goal of the Board or CEO, the hard work often falls to the COO, Chief People Officer and leaders in fundraising and programs.
 While it is important that the CIO be involved, when DX is treated as a task to be led by the CIO, it is likely to yield little results since culture and mindset changes require broader change management support.
 Tackling the DX change process is a group effort focused on getting small teams of internal leaders positioned for the future.
 Done right, digitally transformed teams have a more joyful experience at work and, as a result, both mission impact and efficiency are positively affected.